 Dad appeared at the edge and extended his hand.
 “I thought it was a bear,” I said flooded with shame.
 I knew this forest.
 Why did I run?
 How did I miss the drop?

-“It was a grouse, you know,” said dad.
+“It was a grouse, you know,” he said.
 “A bear wouldn’t do that.”
 An amorous bird drummed his wings and I ended up in the creek, dirt clinging to sweat.
 This lesson was crucial.
 Here is where I learned to stop and think.

 There are bears near my hometown.
 As children, we shared strategies for managing an encounter.
 My Alaskan relatives said you should play dead when attacked by a grizzly.
 Roll into a ball to protect your organs.
 At night, I imagined myself in a tight curl, readying my pocketknife for the final struggle as a grizzly descended on me in the damp forest.

 Black bears differ.
 You can scare them or fight until they lose interest.
 “Run downhill,” said a man I met while fly fishing.
 “You know, that’s where they’re the slowest.
 Their front legs are short.”
 I was skeptical, and he’d been drinking.
 But soon a pattern emerged.
 No matter how much you want to, don’t turn your back.
 Don’t run.
 And don’t bother climbing a tree.
 Bears will follow.

 The Wenaha River is in the northeast corner of Oregon near the Washington border.
 Its low elevation makes it ideal for fall hikes.
 I was backpacking solo up the river into the Wenaha – Tucannon Wilderness.
 The sun warmed the brisk air, golden cottonwood leaves glimmered, and bear shit was everywhere.
 They were black and raisin colored jumbles, filled with seeds, husks, and whole, unchewed berries.
 The bear was gorging itself.